fullstack-development/web3-roadmap/blockchain/advanced/non_evm_blockchains/solana.md

 * [Once billed as a rising star in crypto, Solana’s sixth outage this month—and founder’s ‘lol’ tweet—frustrates traders](https://fortune.com/2022/01/25/solana-founder-anatoly-yakovenko-crypto-crash-blockchain-instability/)
 * [Solana youtube channel](https://www.youtube.com/c/SolanaFndn/videos)

-Questions:
+## Questions:
-1. What is solana ?
+* What is solana?
-2. What features of solana do you know?
+* What features of solana do you know?